 Here you define when and how often your rule will check the conditions.
 Revealbot picks your current time zone by default so be aware it can differ from your ad account time zone.

 You can choose to check the conditions with a certain frequency from 15 minutes to 72 hours.
 Once you submitted the rule it'll run right away with the frequency you set.

 The other option is to run your rule at specific times.
 On the screenshot below the rule is set so that it'll run at 00:15 once every day, but you can set it up any way you want.

 You can also limit the date range when the rule is active.
 Or you can leave run continuously setting and the rule will stay active till you turn it off.

 You can choose where you want to be notified once the rule is triggered.

-In our example we’ve picked marketing channel in Slack, so that the whole marketing gets an alert when something is up.
+In our example, we’ve picked a marketing channel in Slack, so that the whole marketing gets an alert when something is up.

 What happens then?

-Once you've created the rule, Revealbot will keep checking your campaigns to see whether they meet defined conditions.
+Once you've created the rule and set it live, Revealbot will keep checking your entities to see whether they meet the defined conditions.
 Once the conditions are met, your rule will be triggered and you'll get a notification in the Slack channel/email you picked.